SAP-samples/cloud-mdk-tutorial-samples/Onboarding-iOS-client/Onboarding-iOS-client.md

     ![MDK](img-1.png)

-2. Tap **Scan** to start the device camera for scanning the onboarding QR code.
+2. Tap **Use QR Code Scan** to start the device camera for scanning the onboarding QR code.
 Please note, if you already have the MDK client on-boarded, tap *Get Started* and *Scan new QR code* to continue.

     ![MDK](img-2.png)